gitlabhq/gitlabhq/.github/PULL_REQUEST_TEMPLATE.md

 Thank you for taking the time to contribute back to GitLab!
-Due to the high number of contributions we get, we’re unable to review requests on GitHub right now.

-We encourage you to open a merge request [on GitLab.com](https://gitlab.com/gitlab-org/gitlab-ce/merge_requests).
-You can login on GitLab.com using your GitHub account.
+Please open a merge request [on GitLab.com](https://gitlab.com/gitlab-org/gitlab-ce/merge_requests), we look forward to reviewing your contribution!
+You can log into GitLab.com using your GitHub account.